Mr-S-Mirzoev/Cpp-Projects/German Words Trainer/README.md

 Note that you can move binary file ./build/deutsch wherever you wish.

+# In the file

+  Hit

+    start TRAINING::CLASSIC

+  to start classic training.

+  Currently to finish training hit SIGINT (To be changed)

 # Special thanks:

 [Ben Strasser's Fast C++ CSV reader](https://github.com/ben-strasser/fast-cpp-csv-parser)